Medically reviewed by Drugs.com. Last updated on Oct 12, 2020.

 There is no way to prevent Ewing's sarcoma.

-Ewing's sarcoma is treated with surgery, radiation therapy, and/or chemotherapy.
+Ewing's sarcoma is primarily treated with chemotherapy.
+Surgery and sometimes radiation will also be used.
 The choice of treatment depends on the size of the tumor and on how much of the nearby tissue it had invaded.

 If treatment is successful, you will need follow-up visits with your doctor for many years.
 This is because Ewing's sarcoma can return in the 10 years following the diagnosis.
 Also, if you received radiation therapy, a second cancer may develop where you received the radiation.
 You also may suffer late side effects from chemotherapy.
 Your doctors will periodically order: